Naturalisation makes you a German citizen and at the same a national of the European Union – with full rights and obligations:

 - Travelling is easier: you can travel and get visas more easily for numerous countries outside Europe.

-- Less bureaucracy: you no longer need a residence permit and no longer need to go to the Foreign Citizens' Registration Authority.
+- Less bureaucracy: you no longer need a residence title and no longer need to go to the Foreigners' Authority.